June 30, 2022 - Leandro Conceicao

 The coordinator of the National Commission on Ultrasound at CBR also observed that “perhaps there is a complication of dermatological ultrasound because you have the pathologies themselves and you have the aesthetic procedures.
 Those are two things that applicants need to be taught.”

 Julia Zavariz stated that the rate of incorrect exam requests reaches “80%, 90%” and defined the search for awareness among colleagues in other specialties as “little ant work”.
-“When possible, I ask to [the patient] get in touch with the doctor and change, explain that you need to change in order to make a proper appointment planning.
+“When possible, I ask to [the patient] get in touch with the doctor and change, explain that you need to change in order to plan the appointment properly.
 For you to decide which machine to allocate, which doctor to allocate, in the appointment, you need to discern whether it is a simpler exam or not”, he declared.
-“Since I know that this is not always feasible, I do the exam like soft parts and, normally, I do the report and put a note underneath: 'dear colleague, in order to properly schedule your order, in future exams, request... and I speak the correct term.”
+“Since I know that this is not always feasible, I do the exam like soft parts and, normally, I do the report and put a note below: 'dear colleague, in order to properly schedule your order, in future exams, ask for it... and I'll tell you what correct term.”

 CBR Ultrasound Webinar